-The School has a linked charity, The Friends of Yehudi Menuhin School, which donated £35,000 (2020-21: £35,000).
-The Friends contributed to the Bursary Fund as well as refurbishments to the Art Room, our Leavers' Scores, and production costs for a forthcoming YMS recording.
+The School has a linked charity, The Friends of Yehudi Menuhin School, which donated £35,000.
+The Friends contributed to a new Harp, Music Technology, Pupil Opportunity Fund and Leavers Scores.
 Our Friends traditionally provide our pupils with a highly supportive audience at The Menuhin Hall and are a deeply appreciated part of the YMS 'family'.